ni/nimble/packages/nimble-components/CONTRIBUTING.md

 ### Test utilities

+Test utilities located in a `/src/testing` directory are available for tests in the repository and are also available for consumers of the built package to help with testing.

+Test utilties located in `/src/utilities/tests` are testing utilities internal to the repository and are not included in the built package.

-The jasmine unit tests utilize [`fixture.ts`](src/tests/utilities/fixture.ts) for component tests.
+The jasmine unit tests utilize [`fixture.ts`](src/utilities/tests/fixture.ts) for component tests.
 The fixture utility gives tools for managing the component lifecycle.
-For some usage examples see [`fixture.spec.ts`](src/tests/utilities/fixture.spec.ts).
+For some usage examples see [`fixture.spec.ts`](src/utilities/tests/fixture.spec.ts).

 ## Theming